gvfonseca/my-projects/README.md

 # My Portfolio
 Welcome to my portfolio!
-This repository contains a collection of my past projects showcasing my skills in software development and data analysis.
+This repository contains a collection of my past projects showcasing my skills in signal and image processing, embedded programming, and software development.

 ## About Me
 - Name: Gustavo Fonseca